 2. So it’s almost time for the game to begin.
-Your workers have arrived, picked up their recording devices or logged into Fantag app on their personal devices and have connected to wifi or strong cellular connection, but now you’re wondering where at the event to place them.
+Your helpers have arrived, picked up their recording devices or logged into Fantag app on their personal devices and have connected to WiFi or strong cellular connection.
+But now you’re wondering where to place the at the event.
 This is going to be different for each sport.
-For some tips on placement at certain sports, check out this article we’ve made.
+For some tips on placement for specific sports, check out this article.
 If the sport you’re Fantagging isn’t listed, contact us directly for some tips.
 The placement of your cameras is essential to capturing the best highlights from your event.

-3. During the game, you team tagger should not only be capturing highlights by pressing the Fantag button in the app, but should take the time to rename the highlights and possibly share a couple in real time on your schools Twitter or Facebook account.
+3. During the game, your Team Tagger should not only be capturing highlights by pressing the Fantag button in the app, but should take the time to rename the highlights and possibly share a couple in real time on your school's Twitter or Facebook account.
 They can also “Favorite” highlights in order to find them easily for later use.
 For more information on how to best use your Team Tagger, check out this article we made.

 4. Now is where the fun happens.
-Take your media team back to the classroom and go to the Fantag Manager.
+Take your media team back to the classroom and go to Fantag Manager.
 Once you’re logged in, end the event.
-Now you’ll be on the Event Recap Page which shows you the full recorded video from all angles, stats from event (how many viewed, how many team tags, how many fan tags ect…) and all of the team highlights captured by your team tagger.
-Here you can create a custom highlight reel by selecting the best highlights and then sharing to social media as a “Post Game Wrap” piece of content.
+Now you’ll be on the Event Recap Page which shows you the full recorded video from all angles, stats from your event (how many viewed, how many team tags, how many fan tags etc…) and all of the team highlights captured by your Team Tagger.
+Here you can create a custom highlight reel by selecting the best highlights and selecting Create Highlight Reel.
 This process should take less than five minutes, depending on how long your highlight reel is.
 Also, in case your Team Tagger missed something, you have the ability to scrub through the full video and tag a highlight from there, even after the game has ended.
 If you need further help during post-game, check out this article on tagging a full recording or this article on how to create a highlight reel.

-Now that you’ve read how simple Fantag makes any live event, get out there and capture the moments that matter!
+Now that you’ve read how simple it is to create video highlights with Fantag, get out there and capture your special moments!